Knockout Mouse Phenotyping Program (KOMP2) Highlights

 Applying a New Method to Generate Knockout Mice

 Research supported by the Common Fund’s Knockout Mouse Phenotyping Program (KOMP2) has applied a CRISPR knockout methodnew way to generate conditional knockout mice, which are mice with a gene that can be selectively eliminated in specific cells or tissues at a specific point in time.
 Led by Dr. K.C.
-Kent Lloyd, researchers at the University of California Davis modified a technology known as CRISPR, or Clustered Regularly Interspaced Short Palindromic Repeat, that uses components of a bacterial immune system to precisely target genes for deletion (for more information on CRISPR, see this New York Times article).
+Kent Lloyd, researchers at the University of California Davis modified a technology known as CRISPR, or Clustered Regularly Interspaced Short Palindromic Repeat, that uses components of a bacterial immune system to precisely target genes for deletion (for more information on CRISPR, see this New York Times article (link is external)).
 In this new study, scientists modified the CRISPR system to enhance the specificity of gene targeting while also introducing genetic changes that allow the target gene to be conditionally deleted (or “knocked out”), rather than knocked out in all cells from the beginning of development.
 Researchers used the new technique to generate a conditional knockout of the Isoprenoid synthase containing domain (Ispd) gene.
 Mutations in the human ISPD gene are associated with the neurodevelopmental disorder Walker-Warburg syndrome, a severe form of congenital muscular dystrophy affecting the muscles, brain, and eyes, that typically results in death by 3 years of age.
 Ispd knockout mice die at birth, limiting their effectiveness in scientific research.
 The conditional Ispd knockout mice may allow scientists to distinguish the effects of Ispd deletion in disease-relevant tissues at different stages of development.
 Beyond this important gene, however, the new technique may allow easier, faster, and more efficient generation of conditional knockout mice for many genes, both within the KOMP2 project and in labs across the world.

 Reference: